xcart/xcart-docs/_pages/kb_en/payments/SecureTrading/admin.md

 ## Void and Refund

 A store admin can void an order paid with Secure Trading payments only within the same day the order was placed.
 At 00:00 AM (UTC) next day to the order was paid Secure Trading settles  transactions and void operations become inavailable.

-A cart admin can only refund the orders placed the day before or earlier.
+A cart admin can only refund an order, once settlement has been performed (this is usually the following day).

 To void an order a store admin should open the order details page of the order in question and click on the **Void** button in the blue section: